How to make mini apple pies for a New England Fall fire pit gathering

-Each fall, apple picking is one of our family traditions and last fall I had so many apples that I decided to host a fire pit party that included mini items.
+Each New England fall, apple picking is one of our family traditions and last fall I had so many apples that I decided to host a fire pit party that included mini items.
 I first started out with mini bowls of homemade chili followed by mini apple pies baked in ramekins.
 Each of the two items were easy to hold or place down on the arm of the Adirondack chairs.

 Ingredients for your New England Apple Pie Recipe: